Alanine.

 What is it?

 Alanine is a non-essential amino acid that plays a vital role in the biosynthesis of proteins.
-In skincare, Alanine is recognized for its moisturizing properties and its ability to help improve the skin's texture and overall health.
+In skincare, Alanine is recognized for its moisturizing properties and its ability to better the skin's texture and overall vitality.
 It is commonly found in formulations designed to hydrate and protect the skin.

 Information

 Alanine is a non-essential amino acid that plays a vital role in the biosynthesis of proteins.
-In skincare, Alanine is recognized for its moisturizing properties and its ability to help improve the skin's texture and overall health.
+In skincare, Alanine is recognized for its moisturizing properties and its ability to better the skin's texture and overall vitality.
 It is commonly found in formulations designed to hydrate and protect the skin.

 Where does it come from?